0/Boltzmannizer/README.md

 ## Testing

+`python setup.py test`

 Requires:

 * [`nose`](https://nose.readthedocs.org/en/latest/)
 * [`unittest2`](https://pypi.python.org/pypi/unittest2)

-Run all the tests with `nosetests` from the root directory.
+For a more manual approach, install the test dependencies and run all the tests with `nosetests` from the root directory.

 `unittest2` is used to get new `unittest` features on old versions of Python.